TABLEALL

 A flavor of Kyoto in the heart of Osaka.
 Found in the historic district of Nishitenman, Oimatsu Kitagawa brings together seasonal delicacies from across Japan in a breathtaking traditional kaiseki menu.
 Prepared by Chef Toru Kitagawa, who had to give up cooking for a while due to chronic wrist pain, every dish here is made with a true sense of appreciation.

 Building on more than 14 years of culinary training in Osaka and Kyoto, Kitagawa’s cuisine takes the best of the two cultures.
-Marrying the peaceful atmosphere of Osaka’s Ichijunisai Ueno and the dynamic energy of Gion Sasaki in Kyoto, Oimatsu Kitagawa has landed on its own style that has lured many fans and won its first Michelin star in 2019.
+Marrying the peaceful atmosphere of Osaka’s Ichijunisai Ueno and the dynamic energy of Gion Sasaki in Kyoto, Oimatsu Kitagawa has landed on its own style that has lured many fans and won its first star in 2019.

 Opened in 2012, the restaurant is located on Kotto-dori in Nishitenman, an area known as the home of geishas and tea houses.
 The machiya-style architecture of the restaurant resembles the elegant build of traditional wooden townhouses in Kyoto.
 A crisp white noren curtain hangs over the entrance, embroidered with a motif of the Big Dipper, the chef’s family crest.
 The restaurant sign is the work of a female calligrapher, Seien Tamada.